KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 This "install and provide GAV" approach should also work fine for OSGi-based builds/deployments in the future.

 ### Future ADRs

+There are a number of aspects of this packaging system that would need to be worked out in future ADRs.
+These might include:
+* The configuration format
+* UI design
+* Custom Python code (and dependency) embedding
+* Architecture compatibility checking for dependencies with native code (i.e., "if I include dependency X, will it actually work on ARM64, PPC64le, etc?")
+* File/resource embedding

 ## Consequences